 Along with the theme parks, of course.
 My second visit to the studio tour was no less magical than my first.
-We got tickets that included the audio guides and souvenir guidebooks.
-I absolutely love the audio guides.
-Sitting on the overground to Watford Junction, we saw a few other families who were also on their way to the tour.
+We got tickets that included the audio guides and souvenir guidebooks – get your tickets here.
+(I absolutely love the audio guides.)
+Sitting on the overground from London Euston to Watford Junction, we saw a few other families who were also on their way to the tour.
 (You can tell by the abundance of house colors, scarves, and wands.)
 And I was just as ecstatic as the first time around.
 Skipping.
 Giggling.
 The whole nine yards.

 It might just be impossible (for me, anyway) to resist the green screen brooms.
 I had regretted not getting the mp4 of my broom flight the first time around… so this time I sprung for it, along with two other pictures.
 Don’t we look happy in the picture up there?
 Who wouldn’t?
 We were in a flying Ford Anglia!
 (Bonus: no threats of a howler from Mrs. Weasley.)

 Another new addition to the studio tour was BUTTERBEER ICE CREAM.
 Yes, you saw that correctly: butterbeer ice cream.
 It may just have been the best ice cream I’ve ever tasted, and if I hadn’t already downed so much sugar between that and my glass of butterbeer, I would have gone for a second cone.
 If you even remotely like ice cream and you are in the studio tour: get it.
 You won’t regret it.

 The actual butterbeer is still great, of course.
 Even if I prefer the frozen version of the theme parks.
 (Some pumpkin juice for sale also wouldn’t be amiss.
-Something to think about, maybe, Leavesden?)
+Something to think about adding, maybe, Leavesden?)

 We also happened to get tickets for the last few days of the Privet Drive exhibit.
 We were able to walk through the entryway of that perfectly normal Number 4 house… And it looked as if the post had just arrived via fireplace.
-Dudley had his many awards hung on the walls, and it was very Dursley-ish.
+Dudley’s many awards hung on the walls, and it was very Dursley-ish.
 (But what else would you expect?)

 I still say that the studio tour is a must-see for any Harry Potter fan who happens to travel to London.
-It’s definitely worth the cost of the ticket.
+It’s absolutely worth the cost of the ticket.
 I would even encourage going multiple times for enthusiastic Potterheads.
 With so much to see, you’ll probably notice different set pieces each time you go.